 Regardless, the MCA term determines stable orientations which must be able to switch between.
 Without loss of generality, we will write, or switch, a grain starting with ~ and going to orientation, both being minima of the MCA energy.

 In typical HDD write, the linear velocity (~20m/s), field rise time (~0.2ns peak-to-peak), write field gradient (~1kOe/nm) and grain size (~8nm) shows ~100kOe/ns.
 Even at this rate, the magnetization is in quasi-equilibrium with .
 Without loss of generality, let be normal to the medium plane and align along then equilibrium is given by the minimization of free energy, where .
-For there is one minimum (i.e. successful switch), has two minima separated by a maximum (incomplete switch), otherwise there can be one or two minima depending on the value of (e.g. has for – the Stoner-Wohlfarth limit).
+For there is one energy minimum at (i.e. successful switch), has two energy minima separated by an energy maximum (incomplete switch), otherwise there can be one or two energy minima depending on the value of (e.g. has for – the Stoner-Wohlfarth limit).

 Let us consider the alternative (i.e. ).
 Once again, let be normal to the medium plane, we can solve LLG directly for the dynamic when we apply an AC in-plane field such that , say ,